Aroostook National Wildlife Refuge: Wildlife

+Many other species of birds inhabit the refuge, both seasonally and resident, as do numerous amphibians, reptiles, fish, insects, and other invertebrates.

 The refuge contains numerous Cold War era concrete bunkers that reportedly housed early nuclear weapons prior to the closure of the Air Force Base.
 Now the vegetated tops of those bunkers serve as habitat for a variety of wildlife species.

 Visitors are welcome to use the refuge for recreational activities, such as hiking, bicycling, wildlife photography, cross-country skiing, and snowshoeing.
 The refuge contains several roads and hiking trails, some of which are groomed in the winter for cross-country skiing and snowshoeing.
 The refuge has a visitor center and store near the main entrance to the refuge.